 'I Voted' Stickers Pile Up In Emotional Tribute At Susan B. Anthony's Grave

 When Susan B. Anthony cast her ballot in the 1872 presidential election, it's fairly safe to say the pioneering suffragist did not receive a sticker declaring, "I voted."
-Instead of one of those little badges of civic honor, so ubiquitous in U.S. elections these days, Anthony received a pair of handcuffs — she was arrested and convicted of voting nearly half a century before women finally won the right to do so.
+Instead of one of those little badges of civic honor, so ubiquitous in U.S. elections these days, Anthony received a pair of handcuffs — she was arrested for and convicted of voting nearly half a century before women finally won the right to do so.

 Anthony never lived to see the 19th Amendment adopted.
 But on Tuesday, some people did their best to repay her sacrifice — with stickers.
 Lots and lots of stickers.

-Note: A previous version of this story incorrectly gave the name of the cemetery where Susan B. Anthony is buried as New Hope Cemetery.
-It is Mount Hope Cemetery.